Towards zero emission public transport with fuel cell buses

 - Oskar Voorsmit, Business Development Manager Hydrogen, PitPoint

-- The bigger picture: hydrogen buses as part of a hydrogen economy.
-Example of the Northern Netherlands, Patrick Knubben, New Energy Coalition
+- The bigger picture: Hydrogen buses as part of a hydrogen economy.
+Example of the Northern Netherlands, Patrick Cnubben, New Energy Coalition

 17:15 Conclusion remarks